Construct and Run a Stateflow Chart

 rectify.sfxdoes not exist, the Stateflow Editor creates an empty chart with the name

-The main components of the Stateflow Editor are the object palette, the chart canvas, and the Symbols pane.
+The main components of the Stateflow Editor are the chart canvas, the object palette, and the Symbols pane.

 The chart canvas is a drawing area where you create a chart by combining states, transitions, and other graphical elements.